Latest Videos

 Educational Videos

-- Options For Planting Profitable Citrus Now and in the Near Future.
+by Dr. Ute Albrecht, UF-IFAS Southwest Florida Research and Education Center in Immokalee. - Options For Planting Profitable Citrus Now and in the Near Future.

 by Dr. Ioannis Ampatzidis, UF-IFAS Southwest Florida Research and Education Center in Immokalee - Evaluating Brassinosteroids to improve citrus fruit quality and tree protection under HLB.